Doctors Note Logo

 It often occurs when you are resting, sitting still, or lying in bed.

-If this sounds familiar, you can take a free AI-powered Restless Leg Syndrome symptom assessment in just a few minutes to help identify whether your symptoms align with RLS and what steps to consider next.
+If you're experiencing these symptoms and want to understand whether RLS might be the cause, you can use Ubie's free AI-powered Restless Leg Syndrome symptom checker to get personalized insights in just a few minutes and learn what steps to consider next.

 2. Peripheral Neuropathy